yuval-harpaz/mep8/README.md

 ## Welcome to MEP 8 project, Style Guide for Matlab Code
 This tool (mep8.m) was created to help cleaning Matlab code, similarly tp Python Enhancement Proposal 8 (**PEP8**).
  The goal - make matlab code easy to read and standardized.
-Matlab has no formal set of style rules, but there is Richard Johnson's [unofficial work](http://www.datatool.com/downloads/matlab_style_guidelines.pdf) which I find important (see some opinions [here](https://stackoverflow.com/questions/17453244/modern-matlab-codestyle-what-is-missing))
+Matlab has no formal set of style rules, but there is Richard Johnson's [unofficial work](http://www.datatool.com/downloads/matlab_style_guidelines.pdf) which I find important (see some opinions [here](https://stackoverflow.com/questions/17453244/modern-matlab-codestyle-what-is-missing)), You can also get the follow-up [book](https://www.amazon.com/Elements-MATLAB-Style-Richard-Johnson/dp/0521732581)!
 Please participate by testing it on your own code, send feedback and contribute to mep8.m

 ### Installation